Italy shares, bonds slide on political paralysis fears

 MILAN Italian stocks and government bonds fell sharply on Tuesday, after a parliamentary election left Italy facing political deadlock and rekindled fears of a new euro zone debt crisis.

-Shares in the main stock market index fell nearly 4 percent, dragged down by losses of 7 percent or more on banks such as Intesa Sanpaolo and UniCredit, big holders of Italy's 2-trillion euro ($2.6-trillion) state debt.
+Shares in the main stock market index fell nearly 4 percent, dragged down by losses of 7 percent or more on banks such as Intesa Sanpaolo and UniCredit, big holders of Italy's 2-trillion euro (1.71 trillion pounds) state debt.

 The regulator stepped in to curb volatility by banning short selling of stock in Intesa and smaller bank Carige for two days.

 The premium the Italian government pays compared to Germany to borrow for 10 years widened to a level not seen in two and a half months, hitting a yield spread of 348 basis points in early trading.
-It stood at 333 at 1405 GMT, compared to 283 at the official Italian market close on Monday.
+It stood at 333 at 2.05 p.m.
+British Time, compared to 283 at the official Italian market close on Monday.

 At an auction of six-month BOT treasury bills, creditors demanded half a percentage point more to lend to the Italian state than they did at a similar sale a month ago.